julien-boudry/Condorcet/VOTING_METHODS.md

 *The modular architecture allows you to import new methods as external classes.
 These are preloaded into the distribution.*

 ## Single winner methods
+_Designed for electing a single winner.
+But return a full ranking._

 * **Condorcet Basic** Give you the natural winner or loser of Condorcet if there is one.
 * **Borda count**